 - “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”
 (Romans 12:2)

 - Ask God questions.
 When we ask God questions, we are inviting Him to speak.
-I talked about this a bit in the Fresh Start journal but this was an idea I found in Too Busy Not to Pray by Bill Hybels.

 - Journal.
 I was pleasantly surprised to see Gordon MacDonald say in Ordering Your Private World, that journaling was a way to practice silence or solitude.
 This was something I have done for months and have found super life-giving, but didn’t realize this was a form of silence and solitude.
 Since realizing it though, I’ve been even more intentional about seeing it this way!